 National Atomic Testing Museum

 In the 1950s, a site 65 miles from Las Vegas became an official government site for testing nuclear weapons.
 What sort of tests were carried out?
 What were the effects of those tests on the nearby cities and communities?
 How did people during the Cold War prep for possible nuclear attack?

 The answers to those questions and many more can be found at the National Atomic Testing Museum.
 Collections include old photos, government documents, radiation testing instruments, and exhibits about underground testing.
 Several actual bombs are on display, including a B-53 bunker buster built in the ’60s.
-This qualifies as one of the most fascinating Las Vegas museums.
+In a city full of offbeat attractions, this qualifies as one of the most fascinating Las Vegas museums.